akhona26/alx-low_level_programming/0x00-hello_world/README.md

-2. Assembler
+3. Name
-script that generates the assembly code of a C code and save it in an output file
+script that compiles a C file and creates an executable named cisfun